CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

          |                                                   ^
 ```

-Let's fix this error in the simplest way possible by adding the error message unconditionally:
+Let's fix this error in the simplest way possible by adding the validation error unconditionally:

 ```diff
  import Button from '@material-ui/core/Button';